defano/wyldcard/README.md

 ### Creating menus and menu items

 New menus are added to the menu bar using the `create` command and removed using the `delete` command.
 For example, `create menu "My Custom Menu"` or `if the menus contains "My Custom Menu" then delete menu "My Custom Menu"`.
-When creating a new menu, it will be added to the end of the menu bar (furthest right position).
+When creating a new menu, it will be added to the end of the menu bar (rightmost position).

 You cannot create two menus that share the same name, nor can you delete a menu that does not exist.

-The value of each menu is treated as a list; you can add, delete, or modify menu items by mutating items in the menu's value.
+The value of each menu is treated as a list.
+You can add, delete, or modify menu items by mutating items in the menu's value.
 For example, to replace the contents of a menu `put "Item 1,-,Item 2" into menu "My Custom Menu"`.
 To append items to a menu, `put "Item 3" after the last line of menu "My Custom Menu"`.
 To delete a menu item, `delete the second line of menu "Edit"`

 Use the `reset menuBar` command to eliminate any changes you've made to the menu bar and restore the default WyldCard menus and menu items.

-### Responding to user selections in the menu bar
+### Responding to selections in the menu bar

 Menus created by script have no default behavior assigned to them.
 However, when the user chooses a menu from the menu bar, the `doMenu` message is sent to the current card.
-A handler placed in the card, background or stack script can intercept this message and provide custom behavior.
+A handler placed in the script of the card, background or stack can intercept this message and provide custom behavior.
 (Note that `popup`-styled buttons do not send the `doMenu` message; only menus in the menu bar send this message).

 For example, place the following handler in a stack script to prompt the user to confirm if they really want to edit the background of the card: